Problem? Solution? Chime right in!

-One of our vendor doing silver plating AMS2410 [link by ed. to spec at TechStreet], AMS2411 [link by ed. to spec at TechStreet] in steel metal (AMS6322).
+One of our vendors doing silver plating AMS2410 [affil. link to spec at Techstreet], AMS2411 [affil. link to spec at Techstreet] in steel metal (AMS6322).
 But after Baking few of the parts in a lot have peel off, blisters.
 Since all parts are INTERNAL THREADED NUTS, peel off happened at thread roots.
 Could you please advise the root cause and corrective actions.

 Many Thanks in advance,

 A. My impression, from your description, is that your vendor is not getting coverage of the nickel strike prior to silver plating on the internal threads.
 The internal threads are very low-current density areas and usually require longer tank times in the nickel strike and silver strike baths before the silver plate bath.
 As for AMS2411 [affil. link to spec at Techstreet], there is only one company, to my knowledge that can meet the requirements of this specification without either violating the letter of the specification, or having a reject level of >65%.Kent Backus

 Fort Worth, Texas, USA

 A. Another possibility is that the root of the thread is not getting clean for any number of reasons.James Watts

 Chisel-Knife Adhesion Testing of AMS 2411 Silver PlatingAugust 15, 2019

 Q. We are getting inconsistent adhesion test results when silver plating per AMS2411 [affil. link to spec at Techstreet] on low alloy steels (Thickness: <.001").
 ASTM B571 [affil. link to spec at Techstreet] provides vague guidelines as to how to perform the chisel-knife test, although we believe that the inconsistent results might arise from how the chisel/knife shears the plating interface, i.e., force used, angle, etc.